ireaneus/CDI/docs/ETP/ETPS2AssignmentPt1.md

 Hand out a list of page numbers for the passages you wish to discuss from the book and ask your students to comment on those passages.

+## Chapter 1 Divine Sovereignty

+**Pg.
+18**

+> *It is instructive in this connection to ponder Charles Simeon’s account of his conversation with John Wesley on December 10, 1784 (the date is given in Wesley’s journal): “Sir, I understand that you are called an Arminian; and I have been sometimes called a Calvinist; and therefore I suppose we are to draw daggers.
+But before I consent to begin the combat, with your permission I will ask you a few questions. . . .
+Pray, Sir, do you feel yourself a depraved creature, so depraved that you would never have thought of turning to God, if God had not first put it into your heart?”
+“Yes,” says the veteran, “I do indeed.”
+“And do you utterly despair of recommending yourself to God by anything you can do; and look for salvation solely through the blood and righteousness of Christ?”
+“Yes, solely through Christ.”
+“But, Sir, supposing you were at first saved by Christ, are you not somehow or other to save yourself afterwards by your own works?”
+“No, I must be saved by Christ from first to last.”
+“Allowing, then, that you were first turned by the grace of God, are you not in some way or other to keep yourself by your own power?”
+“No.” “What, then, are you to be upheld every hour and every moment by God, as much as an infant in its mother’s arms?”
+“Yes, altogether.”
+“And is all your hope in the grace and mercy of God to preserve you unto his heavenly kingdom?”
+“Yes, I have no hope but in him.”
+“Then, Sir, with your leave I will put up my dagger again; for this is all my Calvinism; this is my election, my justification by faith, my final perseverance: it is in substance all that I hold, and as I hold it; and therefore, if you please, instead of searching out terms and phrases to be a ground of contention between us, we will cordially unite in those things wherein we agree.”*

 Ask the students to share their own insights from the book.
 What did they agree with, disagree with, or not fully understand?

+## Charles Simeon and John Wesley – A Conversation on Grace

+*(Modernized from J.I.
+Packer, Evangelism and the Sovereignty of God, Chapter 1)*

+Charles Simeon once described a conversation he had with John Wesley in 1784.

+Simeon began by saying:

+*“Sir, I understand that you are called an Arminian, and I am sometimes called a Calvinist.
+So I suppose we are expected to draw our swords and fight.”*

+*“But before we begin the battle, may I ask you a few questions?”*

+Wesley agreed.

+Simeon asked:

+*“Do you believe that you are a sinful and depraved person—so sinful that you would never have turned to God unless God first put that desire in your heart?”*

+Wesley replied:

+*“Yes, I certainly do.”*

+Simeon continued:

+*“Do you believe that you cannot make yourself acceptable to God by anything you do, and that your salvation depends entirely on the blood and righteousness of Christ?”*

+Wesley answered:

+*“Yes, entirely through Christ.”*

+Simeon asked another question:

+*“After you have been saved by Christ, do you believe you must somehow keep yourself saved by your own efforts?”*

+Wesley replied:

+*“No. Christ must save me from beginning to end.”*

+Simeon continued:

+*“Then although God first turned your heart by His grace, do you now keep yourself by your own power?”*

+Wesley said:

+*“No.”*

+Simeon asked:

+*“Then are you upheld every hour and every moment by God, just like a child being held in its mother’s arms?”*

+Wesley responded:

+*“Yes, completely.”*

+Simeon concluded:

+*“And is all your hope in the grace and mercy of God to preserve you until you reach His heavenly kingdom?”*

+Wesley answered:

+*“Yes.
+My hope is entirely in Him.”*

+At this point Simeon said:

+*“Then I will put away my sword.
+Because this is exactly what I believe as well."*

+---

 Have your students write the names of 10 individuals they know personally who do not know Christ.